Cedaredge, Colorado: Grand Mesa Scenic and Historic Byway

 The Grand Mesa Scenic and Historic Byway scenic and historic byway was approved by the Colorado Department of Transportation in 1991.
 It runs North from Cedaredge along Highway 65, to the top of the Grand Mesa at more than 10000 ft.
 Grand Mesa visitors center has maps, books and other information about the area.
 The byway sneaks past Island Lake, one of more than 300 trout-filled lakes in Grand Mesa National Forest.
 On the north side of the Mesa are the towns of Mesa, Collbran, and Powderhorn Ski Resort.
 The byway continues along De Beque Canyon, with its colorful sandstone bluffs, and eventually meets Interstate 70 in the town of De Beque.

-Cedaredge Volunteer Fire Department

-Cedaredge Volunteer Fire Station has held an annual "5-Alarm Chili Cook-off" fundraiser since 2000.
-This yearly fundraising event kicks off the town of Cedaredge's Applefest celebration during the first week of October.

 Education

 Education in the early days of Surface Creek Valley consisted of several one-room school houses scattered across the rural countryside.
 In 1920 the new Consolidated Cedaredge High School was constructed and regular bussing began in the area.